Entrepreneur or WannaBe? 8 Key Differences

 The above listing is based on my personal observations and interactions with various kinds of people.
 And by entrepreneur, I also include some entrepreneurial leaders within an organization who have these qualities.

 Many years back, entrepreneurship or startup was not much encouraged or even considered a viable career.
 But now many people have started considering entrepreneurship as a career.
-Yet, not many people can continue the business they start.
+Yet, not many people can continue the business they started.
 If you look at the above listing, you might get some clue on why that is so.

 Until next time,